‘we’, ‘us’, ‘our’ – the Trustees of the National Heritage Memorial Fund (who administer the National Lottery Heritage Fund).

-Grant Expiry Date – the date by which you must complete the Approved Purposes as set out in the Grant Notification Letter.
+Grant Expiry Date – the date by which you must achieve the Approved Purposes as set out in the Grant Notification Letter.

-Grant Notification Letter – our letter confirming our Grant to you for the Development Phase.
+Grant Notification Letter – the letter confirming our Grant to you.

 Open Licence – an open licence grants permission to access, re-use and redistribute a work with few or no restrictions.
 There are several open licences available but the default open licence we require is the Creative Commons Attribution 4.0 International (CC BY 4.0) licence, or equivalent

 Other guidance – all other guidance relevant to the Project on our website including:

 Outcomes - we describe the difference we want to make with our funding through a set of nine Outcomes.
 Outcomes are changes, impacts or benefits that happen as a direct result of the Project.
 All of the projects we fund will achieve one or more of these Outcomes.